 How Your Mobile Carrier Can Detect a Spam Call

-Mobile carriers have a genius way of detecting “spam risk” calls due to their financial and psychological impact.
-Between 2020 and 2021, Americans lost over $29.8 billion to phone scams, indicating the dire need for effective scam call detection and notification.
+Mobile carriers have a genius way of detecting “spam calls” due to their financial and psychological impact.

 The design of the algorithm generally involves checking the number of people who have received calls from that number, the frequency of the call in a given time, and other suspicious activities related to behavioral analytics.